Black Bear Hunting in Idaho

 - There are some units that have a two-bear limit.

-This is a special combo cast and blast hunt in the Frank Church River of No Return Wilderness Area.
+This is a special combo cast-and-blast hunt in the Frank Church Wilderness for black bear, wolf and world-class fly fishing.

 Early September is special time to take a cast and blast trip to the River of No Return Wilderness.
 Early September is an excellent time to call wolves in and the weather is typically nice enough to travel and camp comfortably in wolf country.
 This is a also a two-bear area.
 Early September finds many of the bears eating the berries along the creek.
 Typically the best way to harvest a bear is to keep your rifle handy while enjoying the fantastic trout fishing on Big Creek.
 All other bear hunting is done spot and stalk or incidental to your other activities, no baiting.